spacetelescope/jdaviz/docs/imviz/plugins.rst

-Presets are provided to reset the orientation as well as to set north up and east either to the right or the left, as well as a slider and input to set the angle and a switch to set whether the axes should be flipped horizontally after applying the rotation.
+Presets are provided to reset the orientation as well as to set north up and east either to the right or the left, as well as a slider and input to set the angle and a switch to set whether the axes should be flipped horizontally after applying the rotation (a vertical flip can be achieved via a 180 deg rotation and a horizontal flip).

 .. _imviz-export-plot: